How does stone walkway work

 Landscaping

-The answer to 'how does stone walkway work' is that a stone walkway is a type of hardscape feature that provides a durable and attractive path for foot traffic in a landscaped area.
-Stone walkways are typically constructed using natural stone materials like flagstone, pavers, or cobblestone that are laid in a specific pattern and secured in place with a base of crushed gravel or sand.
+The answer to 'how does stone walkway work' is that a stone walkway is a paved path made of natural stone materials like flagstone, pavers, or stepping stones.
+These stones are carefully laid in a specific pattern and secured with a base of compacted gravel or sand to create a sturdy, long-lasting walkway.
+Stone walkways are a popular landscaping choice because they are durable, slip-resistant, and add natural beauty to outdoor spaces.

 Step-by-Step Guide